-A while back when in Alsace I was lucky enough to come across a restaurant in the lovely town of Riquewihr called Au Trotthus.
+In Alsace I was lucky enough to stumble across a restaurant in the lovely town of Riquewihr called Au Trotthus.
 After several days of the regional specialities chou croute and baeckeoffe – both extensively featured on the menus of restaurants in Riquewirh and both heavy dishes, I was thrilled that the food at Au Trotthus was genuinely great French cuisine and obviously cooked by a chef who knows his onions.

 My suspicions were confirmed when Chef Philippe Aubron came out of the kitchen and introduced himself to all the guests in the restaurant and we got talking.
-I was astonished and not a little overawed to discover that Chef Aubron was in fact a very famous chef who’d earned a lot of Michelin stars over the years – though I can’t say that surprised me as it was without a doubt the best meal I’ve ever had.
+I was astonished and not a little overawed to discover that Chef Aubron was in fact very famous chef and head earned a lot of Michelin stars over the years, though I can’t say that surprised me as it was without a doubt the best meal I’ve ever had.

-Chef Aubron appeared on a TV show in 1996 in Japan – the Iron Chef – and his performance mesmerised the Japanese audience watching (some 45% of the population – a very popular show).
+Chef Aubron appeared on a TV show in 1996 in Japan called the Iron Chef, and his performance mesmerised the Japanese audience watching (some 45% of the population, a very popular show).
 He became known as the “Magician of the Herbs” and it enabled him to open a phenomenally successful French restaurant “Philippe Aubron Gion” in the middle of Kyoto, the only business in the exclusive Geisha district of Gion operated by a foreigner.

 Chef Aubron is a man of immense charm and Gallic flair, constantly busy, either devising new menus, new dishes, shopping for the best ingredients, training the staff but he took time out of his very busy day to talk to The Good Life France:

 TGLF: What inspired you to become a chef?